satyaram413/DOS-Tech-Test-Drive/docs/index.md

 Web Scraper:

-1. `Summarize the latest CPI context from this page: https://www.singstat.gov.sg/find-data/explore-data-themes/economy-prices/consumer-price-index/latest-news-data`
+1. `Summarize what cost-of-living or price-related data a user can explore from this page: https://tablebuilder.singstat.gov.sg/`
 2. `Read this public page and return the key facts useful for a housing and cost-of-living discussion: https://tablebuilder.singstat.gov.sg/`

 Yahoo Ticker: